theokwebb/my-writeups/PearlyInterruptGates/README.md

 - 0x06 - RSP0
 - 0x07 - RSP0

 Entries `0x00`, `0x05`, `0x06`, and `0x07` are executed at `R0`.
-If an attempt is made to invoke these handlers through a software interrupt - noting that the processor ignores the DPL for hardware-generated interrupts - and the Current Privilege Level (CPL) is greater than the DPL (`R0`) of the interrupt or trap gate, typically, the processor would not permit transfer of execution to the exception- or interrupt-handler procedure, resulting in a general-protection exception (#GP).
-Conversely, if the CPL is equal to the DPL (`R0`) and the handler is called, then the current stack is used.
+If an attempt is made to invoke these handlers through a software interrupt - note that the processor ignores the DPL for hardware-generated interrupts - and the Current Privilege Level (CPL) is greater than the DPL (`R0`) of the interrupt or trap gate, the processor would not permit transfer of execution to the exception- or interrupt-handler procedure.
+Conversely, if the CPL is equal to the DPL (`R0`) and the handler is called, execution transfer is permitted, and the current stack is used.

 For entries `0x03` and `0x04` which are executed at `R3`, a stack switch is **not** required because `R3` is accessible from all privilege levels.